Nipple Reduction Surgery Cost & Information Guide

 Young children and pets

 If patients have children or pets, they may wish to ask a friend, relative or babysitter to look after them during the recovery period.
 After surgery, patients may lack their usual energy, so doing this will take some pressure off.
-This will also allow patients to fully relax so that they can rest and recover properly.
+This will also allow patients to relax so that they can rest and recover properly fully.

 The effects of a general anaesthetic may leave patients feeling tired and groggy in the hours after the surgery.
 Therefore for patient safety, they will not be allowed to drive for 24 hours.
 Arranging for a friend or family member to pick them up at the hospital after the surgery so that they can drive home is a good idea.
 Depending on how patients feel, they may wish to have them stay over for at least the first night.
 This is especially important if there is no one else at home.
 Having a familiar face after an operation will make patients feel more at ease.